tarannum-data/sql-ecommerce-business-analysis/README.md

 # SQL E-commerce Business Analysis

-A SQL-based analysis project exploring sales performance, profitability, customer behavior, and regional trends using e-commerce data.
+A SQL-based analysis project exploring sales performance, profitability, product trends, and regional behavior using e-commerce sales data.

 ---

 ## Overview

-This project uses SQL queries to explore an e-commerce sales dataset and answer business-focused questions such as:
+This project uses SQL queries to explore an e-commerce dataset and answer business-focused questions such as:

 - Which products generate the most revenue?
 - Which categories perform best?
 - Which regions are most profitable?
-- How do sales change over time?
+- How do sales trends change over time?

-The goal was to practice real-world SQL analysis and organize the project like a professional portfolio piece rather than a class assignment.
+The goal was to practice real-world SQL analysis while organizing the project like a professional portfolio piece rather than a class assignment.

 ---